What do we mean by Race, Ethnicity and Diversity?

 This is what we mean by the educational benefits of a diverse learning environment.
 It is the way that national and international corporations and public and private agencies have structured their project teams for centuries, secure in the knowledge that it is the best possible way to learn, as noted by the U. S. philosopher John Dewey over a century ago.
 Dewey advocated for collaborative learning as a strategy for eliciting the greatest variety and richness of ideas.
 Anyone who has watched an American Indian tribal council or an Israeli kibbutz in action knows that the concept is not unique to Dewey nor to American corporations.

 Dr. Henry Louis Gates Jr., the Alphonse Fletcher University Professor and Director of the Hutchins Center for African and African American Research at Harvard University, has helped us discover the many meanings of these issues to telling effect in seventeen books and fourteen award-winning TV documentaries.
-The most recent of these is Finding Your Roots on PBS, which just ended its third season.
+The most recent of these is Finding Your Roots on PBS.
 He uses "a team of genealogists to reconstruct the paper trail left behind by our ancestors and the world's leading geneticists to decode our DNA and help us travel thousands of years into the past to discover the origins of our earliest forebears," through his research into the lives of a series of well-known guests.
 Highly recommend.

 Ethnicity refers to cultural features used to classify people into groups or categories considered to be significantly different from others.
-Commonly recognized American ethnic groups include, among others, African Americans, American Indians, Latino/as, Chinese Americans, European/Anglo Americans, Muslim Arab Americans, Jewish Americans.
+Commonly recognized American ethnic groups include, among others, African Americans, American Indians, Latino/as, Chinese Americans, European/Anglo Americans, Muslim Americans, Jewish Americans.
 In some cases, ethnicity involves a loose group identity with few or no cultural traditions in common.
 This is the case with many Irish and German Americans, for example, who often manifest minimal symbolic ties to the nationality of their ancestors: some foods, “ethnic” clothing on festival days, a smattering of language.
 In contrast, some U.S. ethnic groups are coherent subcultures with a shared language or dialect and body of tradition.
-Newly arrived immigrant groups often fit this pattern, but so do groups that have been here for centuries: Cajuns in Louisiana, African Americans in Alabama and Georgia, Mexican Americans in the Southwest, Japanese Americans in the Pacific Northwest, Jews in New York.
+Newly arrived immigrant groups often fit this pattern, but so do groups that have been here for centuries: Cajuns in Louisiana, African Americans in the Southeast, Mexican Americans in the Southwest, Japanese Americans in the Pacific Northwest, Jews in the Northeast.

 It is important not to confuse the term minority with ethnic group.
 Ethnic groups may be either a minority or a majority in a population, and that has nothing to do with “who was here first.”
 Whether a group is a minority or a majority also is not an absolute fact but depends on the perspective of group members as well as of those not in the group.
 For instance, in some towns and cities along the southern border states of the U.S., Mexican Americans are the overwhelming majority population and have been so since the 1600s, and control most of the important social and political institutions, but are still defined by state and national governments as a minority.
 American Indians, here long before any of the rest of us, are considered to be a minority in the U. S. Some ethnic groups and entire nations are more culturally homogeneous than others as well; thus, they contain fewer “minorities.”
 Sweden and Korea are two possible examples.